thomasWeise/aitoa/book/structure/solutionSpace/README.md

 If we wanted to create a Java class to represent the complete information from a Gantt diagram, it could look like [@lst:JSSPCandidateSolution].
 Here, for each of the&nbsp;$\jsspMachines$ machines, we create one integer array of length&nbsp;$3\jsspJobs$.
-Such an array stores three numbers for each of the&nbsp;$\jsspJobs$ sub-jobs to be executed on the machine: the job ID, the start time, and the end time.
+Such an array stores three numbers for each of the&nbsp;$\jsspJobs$ operations to be executed on the machine: the job ID, the start time, and the end time.

 \repo.listing{lst:JSSPCandidateSolution}{Excerpt from a Java class for representing the data of a candidate solution to a JSSP.}{java}{src/main/java/aitoa/examples/jssp/JSSPCandidateSolution.java}{}{relevant}